Becoming a Credentialing Specialist

-Certified professional credentialing specialists (CPCS) usually work in a healthcare organization such as a hospital, ambulatory care clinic, group practice, insurance company or a credentials verification organization.
-Duties generally include assisting with the credentialing and recredentialing process, making sure practitioners submit accurate and timely credentialing applications, maintaining the organization's credentialing database, reviewing any disciplinary reports or sanctions and participating in the credential verification process.
-Many of these professionals' work hours may be spent seated at a desk.
+Certified professional credentialing specialists (CPCS) usually work in a healthcare organization, such as a hospital, ambulatory care clinic, group practice, insurance company or a credentials verification organization.
+Duties generally include assisting with the credentialing and re-credentialing process, making sure practitioners submit accurate and timely credentialing applications, maintaining the organization's credentialing database, reviewing any disciplinary reports or sanctions and participating in the credential verification process.

 Step 1: Consider Earning a Degree